vwiart/self-driving-car-nanodegree-project5/README.md

 ## Color spaces

-The `ImageFeature` class stores the features of an image.
-The `color_space` method extracts the features of a given image with respect to the color space.
+The `ExtractFeature` class stores the features of an image.
+The `_color_space` method extracts the features of a given image with respect to the color space.

 |image|histogram of HSV color space|
 |-----|----------------------------|
 |![cropped_black_car]|![color_space]|

-The `hog` method extracts the histogram of oriented gradients from an image
+The `_hog` method extracts the histogram of oriented gradients from an image

 |image|HOG|
 |-----|----------------------------|
 |![cropped_black_car]|![hog]|

+## Car classifier

+The `CarClassifier` class stores the classifier to tell cars and non cars appart:

+ - `_process_data` : This method loads a set of images and extract the features from each of them.
+ - `train`: This method trains an SVM classifier based on a set of cars and non cars images

+The `_process_data` method uses the `ExtractFeature` class which is responsible of extracting the features from an image.
+For each image in the dataset, the class will extract :

+- The HOG of an image
+- The spatial feature and histogram features from the color space

+When all features have been extracted for both cars and non cars images, the `train` method uses those to train an SVM classifier.
+The data is first scaled using the `StandardScaler` class from SKLearn.
+The dataset is split into two dataset, one for training, one for testing purposes.

+After the training phase, my model had a 98.789% accuracy

 [//]: # (Image References)